-Staff varies from show to show, but we always use theater professionals from the Orange County area.
-These representative staff bios are from some of our recent productions:
+Creative teams vary from show to show, but we always use theater professionals from the Orange County area.
+Here's a look at some of our recent directors, musical directors, and choreographers:

 Karie's choreography can be seen in music videos, local theater companies, and high schools.
 She is the resident choreographer of the Pacifica High School choir program including an award-winning show choir.
 Karie can be seen performing around the Disneyland Resort, Knott's Berry Farm, and on the Disney Channel in "The Suite Life On Deck".
 One of her favorite accomplishments includes six years performing in the Radio City Rockettes Christmas Spectacular.
 Karie teaches dance at the Orange County Song and Dance Company.

 Laurie has been with Broadway On Tour for over 25 years and believes very strongly in what live theater can bring to the community: for those acting on stage as well as for the audience.
 She has directed countless shows, and was nominated for National Youth Art's Best Director award for the 2019 BOT production of Be More Chill.

 Broadway on Tour Executive Board

 Peggy Haidl - Treasurer

 Members: Kathi Benjamin, Jann Carney, Jill Cavotta, Nicole Chang, Kari LaFleur, Amanda Murphy, Karie Seasock